knz/programming-in-c/assignments/3_huffman/README.rst

    Will be printed as: ``AB.C.``

-2. Using the provided example Huffman tree as constant, complete the ``encode`` algorithm to compress an input file using that tree.
+2. Using the provided example Huffman tree in the code as constant tree input (ignoring the command-line argument), complete the ``encode`` algorithm to compress an input file using that tree.

    This way the provided ``encode`` program can use both your